melezhik/sparrow/README.md

     * create local git repository
     * create swat tests
-    * run swat test to ensure that they works fine ( this one is optional but realy useful )
+    * run swat test to ensure that they works fine ( this one is optional but really useful )
     * create cpanfile to declare perl dependencies
     * commit your changes
     * add remote git repository